Key Details of the U.Plan Prepaid Tuition Program

 You can save all year long.
 Like any other savings vehicle, the U.Plan allows families to set aside savings all year long into your account.
+And you can also set up automatic, regular deposits for a set-in-and-forget-it approach.
 On July 15th of each year, your contributions from the previous 12 months will be used to purchase Tuition Certificates that lock in a percentage of current tuition and mandatory fees.

 There's a minimum.
 In order to purchase a Tuition Certificate, you must have a minimum of $300 saved each year.
 However, you have 12 months to save up this $300, so you can accumulate it by setting aside just $25 each month.

 It's safe.
 U.Plan Tuition Certificates are purchased through Massachusetts general obligation bonds, which are backed by the state of Massachusetts, so the U.Plan is a very safe investment.
 Furthermore, there are no fees associated with the U.Plan.